cgswong/docker-logstash/README.md

 Clean up after stopping: `curl -X DELETE http://${COREOS_PUBLIC_IPV4}:8500/v1/kv/logstash/?recurse`

 ### To Do
-- Enable running without KV store backend, using environment variables.
+- Enable running without KV store backend, using environment variables as well?
-- Enable running using a default configuration if nothing is specified except a linked ES container.
+- Enable running using a default configuration if nothing is specified except a linked ES container?
-- Enable running to a multi-node Elasticsearch cluster.
+- Provide better KV design.
+- Install some useful Logstash plugins such as Kafka integration.